nameer-rizvi/sb/README.md

 `npm run dev`

-Concurrently start & watch the express and webpack servers on separate ports.
+Concurrently start & watch the webpack and express servers in development mode.

 _Recommended for full-stack development._